-A process for reviewing our school's approach for maximizing access and inclusiveness of under-represented groups is developed, actively used and shown to improve student learning.
+A process for reviewing the school's approach for maximizing access and inclusiveness of underrepresented groups is developed, actively used, and shown to improve student learning.

 - Provide parents and students with critical information about graduation requirements and college options as students enter 9th grade and throughout high school. - Provide professional learning opportunities to ensure all teachers have the technical knowledge to provide basic information about college admittance and career and technical pathways. - Identify early barriers to graduation.
-Create a system to collect and track course completion from each cohort of students starting freshman year.
+Create a system to collect and track course completion from each cohort of students starting their freshman year.
 Develop this system to outline the number of courses needed each year to be on track for graduation and identify barriers to course completion. - Create early intervention plans for students identified as not on course for graduation.
 Those interventions include mentor support, social-emotional support, and alternate academic pathways for course completion. - Provide career and technical education for students.
 Provide students with information and community opportunities to explore possible career paths. - Collect and analyze historical student data to identify reasons for dropout rates.

 - How is the dropout rate calculated?
-Is there an area in the calculation that is determined to be most detrimental to the overall rate? - What is the current plan to decrease the dropout rate?
-Is it effective? - To what extent is the school surveying students for career interest after high school graduation? - To what extent is the school identifying barriers to graduation?
-What data is collected to identify students' reasons for not completing high school coursework?
+Does the calculation surface an area that is determined to be most detrimental to the overall rate? - What is the current plan to decrease the dropout rate?
+Is it effective? - To what extent is the school surveying students about their career interests after high school graduation?

+- To what extent is the school identifying barriers to graduation?
+Which data are collected to identify students' reasons for not completing high school coursework?
 Are these reasons connected to the economic or social-emotional needs of the students' families?
-What actions are taken in response to the data? - · What community partnerships are established to re-engage students?
+What actions are taken in response to the data? - What community partnerships are established to re-engage students?

-Programs that add additional time for students (3.3.20)
+Programs That Add Instructional Time for Students (3.3.20)

-Programs that offer additional instruction to struggling students, such as extended school days or summer school are developed, actively used and shown to improve student learning.
+Programs that offer additional instruction to struggling students, such as extended school days or summer school, are developed, actively used, and shown to improve student learning.

-- Ensure proper implementation of enrichment opportunities that connect with the school's mission, vision, values, and goals. - Work to educate partners about the school's focus before engagement to ensure alignment of messaging and content. - Ensure extended learning curriculum supports and complements current school-day instruction. - Monitor student improvement using achievement data disaggregated by attendance or other measures.
+- Ensure proper implementation of enrichment opportunities that connect with the school's mission, vision, values, and goals. - Work to educate partners about the school's focus before engagement in order to ensure alignment of messaging and content. - Ensure that the extended learning curriculum supports and complements current school-day instruction. - Monitor student improvement using achievement data disaggregated by attendance or other measures.

-- How is the school leveraging funds to provide additional academic support, extended learning opportunities, credit recovery programs, and virtual courses?
-Are there stakeholders to financially support these programs? - Which programs are provided to add instructional time for students? - · Are access and opportunity provided equitably? - How is student participation tracked? - What data is collected to determine if the additional time is improving student learning? - How is the data analyzed?
+- How is the school leveraging funds to provide additional academic support, extended learning opportunities, credit-recovery programs, and virtual courses?
+Are there interested parties to financially support these programs? - Which programs are provided to add instructional time for students? - Are access and opportunity provided equitably? - How is student participation tracked? - Which data are collected to determine whether the additional time is improving student learning? - How are the data analyzed?
 How often?
 By whom?
 Are adjustments considered based on the data?

-Programs that offer targeted intervention (3.3.30)
+Programs That Offer Targeted Intervention (3.3.30)

-Programs that offer targeted intervention periods during the school day for struggling students are developed, actively used and shown to improve student learning.
+Programs that offer targeted intervention periods during the school day for struggling students are developed, actively used, and shown to improve student learning.